la2050/archive/_projects/2015/the-ocean-is-the-best-place-to-play-in-la-but-we-must-keep-her-clean.md

   happening in the ocean.
 project_image: 'https://img.youtube.com/vi/laadW_CUhSY/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/laadW_CUhSY'
-'In one to three sentences, please describe your proposal.': >- At least once a month, we go to various shipwrecks and reefs that are covered in ghost nets, which will wreak havoc on fragile marine ecosystems for decades or even centuries if they are not removed.
-Los Angeles is FULL of people who scuba dive, surf, swim, snorkel, kayak, windsurf, etc.- we live near the ocean because we LOVE her!
-We also do a lot of outreach for adults and kids of all
-  ages: lectures, presentations, tabling events to let everyone know what is happening in the ocean.
 Where will you be working?:
   - City of Los Angeles
   - >-